Skip to main content

 Associate

-Yulian assists clients with a wide range of business disputes and civil litigation, including matters involving contracts, intellectual property rights (trademark, copyright, and trade secrets), real property, corporate governance, privacy, cybersecurity, and partnership and business management disputes.
-He previously clerked with the Honorable Daniel E. Butcher of the U.S. District Court for the Southern District of California.
+Yulian proactively advises companies on privacy, cybersecurity, emerging technologies, and data compliance regulations.
+He also assists clients with a wide range of business disputes and litigation, including matters involving contracts, intellectual property rights (trademark, copyright, and trade secrets), real property, corporate governance, and partnership and business management disputes.

-Yulian assists clients with a wide range of business disputes and civil litigation, including matters involving contracts, intellectual property rights (trademark, copyright, and trade secrets), real property, corporate governance, privacy, cybersecurity, and partnership and business management disputes.
-He previously clerked with the Honorable Daniel E. Butcher of the U.S. District Court for the Southern District of California.
+Yulian proactively advises companies on privacy, cybersecurity, emerging technologies, and data compliance regulations.
+He also assists clients with a wide range of business disputes and litigation, including matters involving contracts, intellectual property rights (trademark, copyright, and trade secrets), real property, corporate governance, and partnership and business management disputes.

 Stay up-to-date with the Procopio newsletter.